The Power of NEW

 For more information about this degree and our music courses, please refer to the Bachelor of Music program handbook.

-Studying the Bachelor of Music at UON prepares you for a career as a professional musician, composer, songwriter, music producer, or a careers in a related field.
+Studying the Bachelor of Music at the University of Newcastle prepares you for a career as a professional musician, composer, songwriter, music producer, as well as opens avenues to work in the broader creative industries.
 In fact, most music professionals have done a Bachelor degree.

 The following list provides some examples of positions available to graduates of a Bachelor of Music.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
 Below is a sample list of job titles that might be suitable for graduates with the skills gained upon completion of the Bachelor of Music.

 Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.

 When you study the Bachelor of Music at UON, you will have the opportunity to refine your skills through regular performances within the Conservatorium as well as other popular venues.
 Practical experiences are an integral part of your music degree and and as such we provide access to industry level facilities and resources.

 We have many active music ensembles involving staff, students and the community.
 You can be involved in small instrumental and vocal ensembles, bands and orchestras.
 Ensembles generally rehearse weekly during semester and often give concerts in the Conservatorium Concert Hall as well as at local, national and international venues.